Skip to content

 Brief summary

-The purpose of this research is to determine whether treatment with the study drug dapagliflozin for 6 months affects pulmonary capillary wedge pressure (PCWP) at rest and during exercise in adults with failing Fontan circulation.
+The purpose of this research is to determine whether treatment with the study drug dapagliflozin for 3 months affects peripheral venous pressure at rest and during exercise in adults with failing Fontan circulation.

 Interventions